DFHack/dfhack/docs/Plugins.rst

 equip specific clothing/armor items onto a dwarf, but can also be used to put armor onto a war animal or to add unusual items (such as crowns) to any unit.

 For more information run ``forceequip help``.
-See also `scripts/modtools/equip-item`.
+See also `modtools/equip-item`.

 lair
 ====
 This command allows you to mark the map as a monster lair, preventing item scatter on abandon.
 When invoked as ``lair reset``, it does the opposite.

-Unlike `plugins/reveal`, this command doesn't save the information about tiles - you won't be able to restore state of real monster lairs using ``lair reset``.
+Unlike `reveal`, this command doesn't save the information about tiles - you won't be able to restore state of real monster lairs using ``lair reset``.

 Options: